13rac1/git-dev-workflow/README.md

 Install
 -------
-1. Create a new Ubuntu 12.04 LTS installation.
+1. Create a new Ubuntu 12.04 LTS install on a local VM or a VPS.
-2. Open a terminal connection as the root user.
+2. Connect to the server via SSH and become root:

+        sudo -i

 3. Confirm that the server is up to date.
 Restart after any updates:

         apt-get update